Technical Committee (TC) Rail Telecommunications (RT) Activity Report 2023

 Responsible for the development and maintenance of standards related to GSM-R (GSM™ for railways), the development of standards for the Future Railway Mobile Communication System (FRMCS) and telecommunication aspects related to the Urban Rail transportation domain.

-• Collecting requirements from relevant stakeholders from the Rail Transportation domain, including urban, suburban, regional, long distance for Professional Mobile Radio Access systems;
+• Collecting requirements from relevant stakeholders from the Rail Transportation domain, including urban, suburban, regional, long distance for Professional Mobile Radio Access systems.

-• Provision of standards for voice, data services and other applications over broadband and narrowband air interfaces for the Rail Transportation domain;
+• Provision of standards for voice, data services and other applications over broadband and narrowband air interfaces for the Rail Transportation domain.

 • Identifying spectrum needs for Rail Transportation domain and proposing appropriate solutions.

-Working with the rail industry in Europe and worldwide, the TC RT accordingly liaises closely with the International Union of Railways (UIC) setting the Users Requirements and 3GPP to standardize FRMCS, with ETSI playing a major role in the technical assessment of user requirements and organizing the transition towards the corresponding 3GPP study (3GPP TR 22.889) and the evolution of the current normative specifications to take into account Rail Users’ needs.
+Working with the rail industry in Europe and worldwide, TC RT accordingly liaises closely with the International Union of Railways (UIC) setting the Users Requirements and with 3GPP to standardize FRMCS, with ETSI playing a major role in the technical assessment of user requirements and organizing the transition towards the corresponding 3GPP study (3GPP TR 22.889) and the evolution of the current normative specifications to take into account Rail Users’ needs.
 Among other aspects, this work considers train speeds up to 500 km/h and the integration of 3GPP radio technologies with a primary focus on 5G NR.

 • FRMCS System architecture [to be published as TS 103 764]